vippsas/vipps-developers/test-environment.md

-**Please note:** In the test environment verification of emails can only be triggered in a [Vipps Login](https://developer.vippsmobilepay.com/docs/APIs/login-api) flow (if the merchant requests the `email` scope), or from clicking “send email” from the email address section under profile page (after updating the email address you will need to close and reopen the app for this option to be available).
+**Please note:** In the test environment verification of emails can only be triggered in a [Vipps Login](https://developer.vippsmobilepay.com/docs/APIs/login-api) flow (if the merchant requests the `email` scope), or from clicking “send email” from the email address section under profile page.
+After updating the email address you will need to close and reopen the app for this option to be available.

 Just updating the email and saving it will *not* trigger an email to be sent for verification.
 The indication on the profile page that the email is not verified can be ignored.